 A. Writing - A Rich Description of your Workplace or Action Research Site

-You may have generated a number of questions but for the most part they are likely to be about problems that are in a similar setting.
-If you are considering different settings you may need to work at a description of each of them.
+You may have generated a number of questions, but for the most part, they are likely to be about problems that are in a similar setting.
+If you are considering different settings you may need to work on a description of each of them.
 This will be the first draft of part of your e-portfolio.

 Describe the context of the problem or challenge you have selected.